Crap. She friended me.

 I struggle to believe that God’s truths about my appearance, my ethnicity, my gender, etc., are absolute and freeing while the world’s “truths” continue to change, lacking substance or real significance.

 Now, more than ever, I think people itch to be known.
 I know I do.
 And when every move is on display, it’s tempting to do whatever it takes — whether buying followers and likes, meticulously making oneself up, etc. — to be known as one wants to be known, but never actually.
 Never fully.
 In my budding Christian identity, womanhood, Asian-ness, and all other unnamed, unexplored aspects of myself, I feel conflicted to share parts of myself online and constantly am unable to be my full self online.
-How can I be my full self if I don’t know who I am, and in the end, if so much of myself has been dictated, defined, and described
+How can I be my full self if I don’t know who I am, and in the end, if so much of myself has been dictated, defined, and described by others?

 So my cursor hovers over Sofia’s request, debating between ACCEPT or DECLINE, between faith and fear.
 My need for a “like”, virtual or not, reveals my own deep-seated unbeliefs and misbeliefs about Christ.
-Frankly, I’m haughty enough to think God cannot meet someone without my meeting them, and further, without their
+Frankly, I’m haughty enough to think God cannot meet someone without my meeting them, and further, without their liking me.

 But I keep learning that my heart cannot be carefully curated, and no amount of online work will fix that.
 Posting an article against white supremacy will not redeem my inwardly racist propensities or vindicate me from the vile thoughts that flash across my mind while looking at another’s photo.
 Jesus redeems and vindicates.
 Gaining likes and followers will not guarantee my salvation or anyone else’s.
 Jesus alone saves.
 And my Christian audience doesn’t need updates on my love for Jesus.
 Jesus desires updates on my love for him.
 And he knows already.
 There is no fear of miscommunication or misperception with him.
 He has seen my ins and outs, my chaos as well as my careful curation.
 And he has loved them both.